walker84837/lifesim/README.md

 ## Installation

-Ensure you have NCurses installed on your system.
+Ensure you have Raylib installed on your system.
 Then, compile the project using a C compiler.

 ``` console